 These proceedings also included individual demands for arbitration that were filed beginning in October 2019.
 As of January 31, 2023, we settled all of these arbitration claims, without any admission of wrongdoing, for an amount that was not material.
 In June 2021, we received a demand and draft complaint from the Federal Trade Commission (FTC) and certain state attorneys general relating to the ongoing inquiries described above.
 On March 29, 2022, the FTC filed an action in federal court seeking a temporary restraining order and a preliminary injunction enjoining certain Intuit business practices pending resolution of the FTC's administrative complaint seeking to permanently enjoin certain Intuit business practices (the FTC Actions).
 On April 22, 2022, the Northern District of California denied the FTC's requests for a temporary restraining order and a preliminary injunction.
-Beginning on March 27, 2023, a final hearing on the administrative action was held before an administrative law judge at the FTC.
-That hearing concluded in April 2023 and, on August 29, 2023, the FTC's administrative law judge issued an initial decision that was in favor of the FTC and was adverse to Intuit.
-The decision contains a proposed order that would require us to adhere to certain marketing practices if the FTC approves the order.
-The decision does not contain any monetary penalties.
-We are appealing this decision to the FTC Commissioners and, if necessary, we will then appeal to a federal court of appeals.
+Beginning on March 27, 2023, a final hearing on the administrative action was held before an administrative law judge (ALJ) at the FTC and, on August 29, 2023, the FTC's ALJ issued a decision in favor of the FTC and adverse to Intuit.
+On January 19, 2024, the FTC Commissioners affirmed the ALJ's decision and issued a final order that requires us to adhere to certain marketing practices and does not contain any monetary penalties.
+On January 21, 2024, we filed an application for review with the United States Court of Appeals for the Fifth Circuit.
+On January 31, 2024, we filed an application for a stay on the FTC's order, which is otherwise scheduled to become effective on March 23, 2024, pending review by the Court of Appeals for the Fifth Circuit.
 We intend to continue to defend our position on the merits of this case.
-However, the defense and resolution of the 50 states and the District of Columbia, admitting no wrongdoing, that resolved the states' inquiry, as well as actions brought by the Los Angeles City Attorney and the Santa Clara County (California) Counsel.
-As part of this agreement, we agreed to pay \$141 million and made certain commitments regarding our advertising and marketing practices.
-We recorded this as a one-time charge in the quarter ended April 30, 20
+However, the defense and resolution of this matter could involve significant costs.
+The state attorneys general did not join the FTC Actions, and, on May 4, 2022, we entered into a settlement agreement with the attorneys general of the 50 states and the District of Columbia, admitting no wrongdoing, that resolved the state